sebastian-huynh/rs-probability-calculator/README.md

-# Finding Probabilities With Python
+# Random Sample Probabilities With Python
-This is one of the practices I completed for the "Scientific Computing with Python" certificate from freecodecamp.org. <br><br>
+This is one of the practices I completed for the "Scientific Computing with Python" certificate from freecodecamp.org. "test_module" and "main" were given, so I focused on creating the necessary Hat class and additional methods within the "prob_calculator" file. "prob_calculator" is then imported as a module into "main" for the calculator to function. <br><br>
 **Practice Instructions**: [View Here](https://www.freecodecamp.org/learn/scientific-computing-with-python/scientific-computing-with-python-projects/probability-calculator) <br>
+# Instructions to run this package in google colab: